 Nowadays, of course, beliefs such as those about immortality are a lot less common.
-What I will be discussing here is in relation to mushroom consumption, and is based purely on research, so take the title with a grain of salt 🙂
+What I will be discussing here is in relation to mushroom consumption, and is based purely on research, so take the title with a grain of salt. 🙂

 A Nutritional Treasure

 Mushrooms are extremely nutritious and offer some vitamins and minerals in amounts not often found in vegetables.
-In this section we will cover many of the benefits of mushrooms, and others will be listed in seperate article sections.
+In this section we will cover many of the benefits of mushrooms, and others will be listed in separate article sections.